brunt/metro-schedule-api/README.md

 Note that this is not Japan and that trains may be late/early by ±2 minutes or more.

 This API is intended for timing your arrival to a Metrolink station in an optimal way.
-It does not discern red line trains from blue line trains.
 For more advanced route planning with public transit, see Google Maps or [Moovit](https://moovit.com/).

 A valid ticket or pass is required to ride the Metro trains.